Plautus: Shakespeare

-Also, Shakespeare uses the same kind of opening monologue so common in Plautus's plays.
+Also, Shakespeare uses the same kind of opening monologue so common in Plautus' plays.
 He even uses a "villain" in The Comedy of Errors of the same type as the one in Menaechmi, switching the character from a doctor to a teacher but keeping the character a shrewd, educated man.
 Watt also notes that some of these elements appear in many of his works, such as Twelfth Night or A Midsummer Night's Dream, and had a deep impact on Shakespeare's writing.

-Later playwrights also borrowed Plautus's stock characters.
+Later playwrights also borrowed Plautus' stock characters.
 One of the most important echoes of Plautus is the stock character of the parasite.
-Certainly the best example of this is Falstaff, Shakespeare's portly and cowardly knight.
+The best example of this is Falstaff, Shakespeare's portly and cowardly knight.
 As J. W. Draper notes, the gluttonous Falstaff shares many characteristics with a parasite such as Artotrogus from Miles Gloriosus.
 Both characters seem fixated on food and where their next meal is coming from.
 But they also rely on flattery in order to gain these gifts, and both characters are willing to bury their patrons in empty praise.
-Of course, Draper notes that Falstaff is also something of a boastful military man, but notes, "Falstaff is so complex a character that he may well be, in effect, a combination of interlocking types."
+Draper notes that Falstaff is also something of a boastful military man, but says: "Falstaff is so complex a character that he may well be, in effect, a combination of interlocking types".

 As well as appearing in Shakespearean comedy, the Plautine parasite appears in one of the first English comedies.
-In Ralph Roister Doister, the character of Matthew Merrygreeke follows in the tradition of both Plautine Parasite and Plautine slave, as he both searches and grovels for food and also attempts to achieve his master's desires.
+In Ralph Roister Doister, the character of Matthew Merrygreeke follows in the tradition of both Plautine parasite and Plautine slave, as he both searches and grovels for food and also attempts to achieve his master's desires.
 Indeed, the play itself is often seen as borrowing heavily from or even being based on the Plautine comedy Miles Gloriosus.

 H. W. Cole discusses the influence of Plautus and Terence on the Stonyhurst Pageants.
 The Stonyhurst Pageants are manuscripts of Old Testament plays that were probably composed after 1609 in Lancashire.
 Cole focuses on Plautus' influence on the particular Pageant of Naaman.
 The playwright of this pageant breaks away from the traditional style of religious medieval drama and relies heavily on the works of Plautus.
 Overall, the playwright cross-references eighteen of the twenty surviving plays of Plautus and five of the six extant plays by Terence.
 It is clear that the author of the Stonyhurst Pageant of Naaman had a great knowledge of Plautus and was significantly influenced by this.

 There is evidence of Plautine imitation in Edwardes' Damon and Pythias and Heywood's Silver Age as well as in Shakespeare's Errors.
 Heywood sometimes translated whole passages of Plautus.
 By being translated as well as imitated, Plautus was a major influence on comedy of the Elizabethan era.

+In terms of plot, or perhaps more accurately plot device, Plautus served as a source of inspiration and also provided the possibility of adaptation for later playwrights.